shinichi81/go-monitoring/README.md

 for this monitoring-alert, we will use 4 layer :

 ### Models Layer

 This layer is a layer that will save the model in use on the domain and other domains.
 This layer can be accessed by all layers and by all domains

+Same as Entities, will used in all layer.
+This layer, will store any Object’s Struct and it’s method.
+Example : Article, Student, Book.

 ### Repository Layer
-This layer will save the database handler.
-Querying, Inserting, Deleting will be done in this layer.
-There is no business logic here, just a standard function for input output from data store.
-This layer has the main task of determining what data store in use.
-It's up to the needs, maybe RDBMS (Mysql, PostgreSql, etc.) or NoSql (Mongodb, CouchDB etc.)
+Repository will store any Database handler.
+Querying, or Creating/ Inserting into any database will stored here.
+This layer will act for CRUD to database only.
+No business process happen here.
+Only plain function to Database.
+This layer also have responsibility to choose what DB will used in Application.
+Could be Mysql, MongoDB, MariaDB, Postgresql whatever, will decided here.
-If using architecture microservice, then this layer will serve as a liaison to other services.
+If using ORM, this layer will control the input, and give it directly to ORM services.
-This layer will be bound and dependent on the datastore used.
+If calling microservices, will handled here.
+Create HTTP Request to other services, and sanitize the data.
+This layer, must fully act as a repository.
+Handle all data input - output no specific logic happen.
+This Repository layer will depends to Connected DB , or other microservices if exists..

 ### Use Case Layer
 This layer will serve as a controller, where the task is to win business logic on every domain.